-But the process isn't as intuitive as opening a savings account.
-There are auctions, bid types, tenor options, and tax implications.
-This guide covers all of it.
+But the process is not as intuitive as opening a savings account.
+There are auctions, bid types, tenor options, minimums, and tax implications.
+This guide covers all of it, with rates checked against CBK auction results available on June 17, 2026.

 What are Treasury Bills?